-I headed back to the sandbar where I met Nic and a bunch of local kids who we hung out with til the sunset.
+I headed back to the sandbar where I met Nic and a bunch of local kids whom we hung out until the sunset.
 During the sunsetthere weren’t any amazing colors but it was beautiful nonetheless.

 These are some more photos from the day!